 - 1. Amendments to these regulations may be adopted in a separate decision by the Faculty Board, after a recommendation/ consent from the Education Programme Committee and after consent from or consultation with the Faculty Council. - 2.
-Any amendments to these regulations will not apply to the current academic year unless the interests of the students will not reasonably be harmed as a result. - 3.
+Any amendments to these regulations will be applied in the current year unless the student will reasonably be harmed as a result. - 3.
 In addition, amendments may not affect, to the students' detriment, any other decision regarding a student that has been taken by the Board of Examiners pursuant to these regulations.